oracle-livelabs/common/gitlab-workshop/oke/oke.md

 In this lab, you will:
 * Configure Security Rules in Security Lists for Kubernetes Cluster creation
-* Provison a Kubernetes Cluster and a Node Pool
+* Provision a Kubernetes Cluster and a Node Pool
 * Configure GitLab Runner compute instance to Access Kubernetes Cluster
 * Setup an Ingress Controller